Gypsy and traveller sites

 Gypsy and traveller encampment

-If there is an encampment on private land, the landowner is responsible for dealing with the situation as this is a civil offence.
-The police have no powers to prevent people from trespassing on private land unless it becomes confrontational.
+If an encampment is on private land, the landowner is responsible for resolving the situation because trespass on private land is a civil matter.
+The police cannot remove people from private land unless the situation becomes confrontational.

-Where this is not possible, a solicitor will be able to advise on the legal procedure for recovery of land through the County Court, under part 55 of the Civil Procedure Rules.
+Landowners can often speak directly with the group and agree how long they will stay.
+If this is not possible, a solicitor can explain how to recover the land through the County Court under part 55 of the Civil Procedure Rules.

-When the travellers have moved on, it is the landowner's responsibility to clear any rubbish or waste from the site.
+When the group has moved on, the landowner must clear any rubbish or waste.

-Where a traveller encampment is reported on council-owned land, including parts of the highway, we aim to visit the site within the first full working day.
+If you report an encampment on council-owned land, including the highway, we aim to visit the site in one full working day.

-You can report an encampment on public land using the online form below.
+You can report an encampment on public land using our online form.

 Criminal damage

-• In all other cases, contact Wiltshire Police on 101
+For all other cases, call Wiltshire Police on 101.

-We will contact the local police so that the Senior Police Officer can make a decision about whether criminal law powers will be needed.
+We will speak with the police so that a senior officer can decide whether criminal law powers should be used.

-If the police choose not to use their powers immediately, and instead leave the landowner (private or public) to take legal action, the police will record this fact and keep their decision under constant review.
+If the police decide not to act immediately and leave the landowner to take civil action, they will record this and keep the decision under review.

-The Council Officer will then consider all the relevant evidence that has been gathered, including advice from the police and the health, welfare and education results.
+A council officer will also review all information gathered, including advice from the police and any health, welfare or education concerns.

 Finding a resolution

-On occasion, the group may not be moved straight away due to advice received from the health, welfare or education agencies.
-In this case, we offer groups short-term relocation to the Gypsy and Traveller transit site at Chiseldon Firs.
+Sometimes groups cannot be moved straight away due to advice from health, welfare or education agencies.
+In these cases, we may offer short-term relocation to the Gypsy and Traveller transit site at Chiseldon Firs.

 Civil action

-The time it takes for the removal of an encampment will vary.
-It will depend on the particular circumstances of the group and each case will be different.
+The time it takes to remove an encampment varies.
+It depends on the group’s circumstances and each case is different.

 Environmental assessment

-When the group finally move on from the council land, a Council Officer will visit the area and assess if there has been any environmental impact.
-If any further action is necessary, they will report their findings to the relevant agencies.
+When a group leaves council land, a council officer will return to assess any environmental impact.
+If further action is needed, they will refer the issue to the relevant agency.

-If you are a gypsy or traveller and are seeking local advice on accommodation or site services, or if you are in doubt on any matter relating to gypsies, travellers and unauthorised encampments, contact us using the details below:
+If you are a Gypsy or Traveller and need advice about accommodation or site services, or if you have questions about encampments, contact us:

 Civic Offices